Classroom dissection is not humane education

 With schools opening back up for full-time, in-person learning this fall, many educators have reached out to AAVS and the National Anti-Vivisection Society (NAVS) looking to continue their shift away from dissection and toward humane science projects.
 NAVS’s all-new BioLEAP.org website is a comprehensive resource for identifying and acquiring the latest humane alternatives.
 Educators and students can search for innovative alternatives by animal type, grade level or format to meet the needs of the classroom curriculum.

-As a way to help educators introduce humane science tools into their curriculum, this 2021 fall season NAVS is accepting applications for the BioLEAP Classroom Grant, which offers up to $1000 to fund materials for humane, non-animal alternatives to dissection activities.
+As a way to help educators introduce humane science tools into their curriculum, NAVS has created a BioLEAP Classroom Grant, which offers up to $1000 to fund materials for humane, non-animal alternatives to dissection activities.
+Application cycles open annually in January; please see BioLEAP’s website for more information and regulations.
+In addition, RedRover has also released a Teacher’s Action packet, which guides teachers on how to switch to humane dissection alternatives in their classroom.

 Through its Compassionate Humane Options in Classroom Education (CHOICE), NAVS has advocated to pass laws in 21 states and Washington D.C. that allow students to opt out of dissection activities and choose ethical alternatives.
 Ohio is not one of those states.